Dancing Like a Gun: Track listing

-"Swimmer 1" and "Swimmer 2" produced by John Foxx engineered by Jo Dvorniak.
+"Swimmer 1" and "Swimmer 2" produced by John Foxx engineered by Jo Dworniak.
 Recorded at Moody Studios.

 Swimmer 1 / 2

 These tracks are designated as "Swimmer I" and "Swimmer II" on the vinyl record labels.
 The 12" version gives a collective running time for the two tracks.

 They appear on the 2001 CD re-issue of "The Garden" in consecutive order but are wrongly listed in reverse order (Swimmer 2 followed by Swimmer 1).
 The respective running times are 3:31 and 5:10.
 "Swimmer 1/I" is the shorter track with a vocal, "Swimmer 2/II" is the longer instrumental track.

 Both tracks also appeared on the bonus disc for 2008 CD re-issue correctly named but not consecutively.

 The 2008 issue also features the tracks "Swimmer III" and "Swimmer IV" previously released on the Meridians C60 cassette compilations on the Touch label in 1983.
 "Swimmer III" was featured on issue 2 under the name of "The Quiet Man 3" and "Swimmer IV" on issue 1 under the name of "The Quiet Man 4".

 "Swimmer II" is the opening track to the 2013 John Foxx compilation album Metadelic, and was also performed live by Foxx and Louis Gordon in 2007 as documented on the Neuro Video live album (2008).